Induction puzzles: Solution

 When they are put into their line, each prisoner can see all but a finite number of hats, and can therefore see which equivalence class the actual sequence of hats belongs to.
 (This assumes that each prisoner can perform an uncountably infinite number of comparisons to find a match, with each class comparison requiring a countably infinite number of individual hat-comparisons).
 They then proceed guessing their hat color as if they were in the representative sequence from the appropriate equivalence class.
 Because the actual sequence and the representative sequence are in the same equivalence class, their entries are the same after some finite number N of prisoners.
 All prisoners after these first N prisoners are saved.

 Because the prisoners have no information about the color of their own hat and would make the same guess whichever color it has, each prisoner has a 50% chance of being killed.
 It may seem paradoxical that an infinite number of prisoners each have an even chance of being killed and yet it is certain that only a finite number are killed.
-The solution to this paradox lies in the fact that the function employed to determine each prisoner's guess is not Measurable function.
+The solution to this paradox lies in the fact that the function employed to determine each prisoner's guess is not a measurable function.

 To see this, consider the case of zero prisoners being killed.
 This happens if and only if the actual sequence is one of the selected representative sequences.
 If the sequences of 0s and 1s are viewed as binary representations of a real number between 0 and 1, the representative sequences form a non-measurable set.
 (This set is similar to a Vitali set, the only difference being that equivalence classes are formed with respect to numbers with finite binary representations rather than all rational numbers.)
 Hence no probability can be assigned to the event of zero prisoners being killed.
 The argument is similar for other finite numbers of prisoners being killed, corresponding to a finite number of variations of each representative.

-Countably Infinite Hat Problem with Hearing
+Countably infinite hat problem with hearing

 Description

 This variant is the same as the last one except that prisoners can hear the colors called out by other prisoners.
 The question is, what is the optimal strategy for the prisoners such that the fewest of them die in the worst case?